Variational Linearized Laplace Approximation for Bayesian Deep Learning: Variational LLA (VaLLA)

 The use of $\alpha$-divergences for approximate inference has been extensively studied \citep{bui2017,Villacampa2020,SantanaH22}, with observations suggesting that values of \(\alpha \approx 0\) result in better predictive mean estimation.
 Conversely, values of \(\alpha \approx 1\) provide superior predictive distributions in terms of the log-likelihood.
 Thus, in this work we opt for \(\alpha = 1\).
 In this case, (\ref{eq:alpha}) does not promote $\sigma_0^2 \rightarrow 0$, unlike (\ref{eq:opt_dual}), as the data-dependent term is the log-likelihood of the training data.
 An unexpected behavior, however, is that (\ref{eq:alpha}) may lead to overfitting.
 To alleviate this, we employ an early-stopping strategy using a validation set (see Appendix~\ref{app:early} for further details).
 Early stopping is also used in other LLA approximations \emph{s.a.} ELLA \citep{deng2022accelerated}.

 \paragraph{Mini-batch Optimization.} The objective in \eqref{eq:alpha} supports mini-batch optimization with cost $\mathcal{O}(M_\beta^3)$.
 For $\alpha=1.0$,

 Here, $\mathcal{B}$ denotes a mini-batch, and the expectation can be computed in closed form in regression problems.
-In classification, an approximation is available via using the soft-max approximation of \citet{daxberger2021}.
-This sub-linear cost of VaLLA enables its usage in very large datasets.
+In classification, an approximation is available via using the softmax approximation of \citet{daxberger2021}.
+This sub-linear cost of VaLLA enables its use in very large datasets.

 \paragraph{Prediction.} Predictions for test points $(y^\star,\mathbf{x}^\star)$ are computed using (\ref{eq:pred_valla}) with the DNN output $g(\mathbf{x}^\star,\hat{\bm{\theta}})$ as the mean. $p(y^\star|\mathbf{x}^\star) \approx \mathds{E}_q[p(y^\star|f(\mathbf{x}^\star)]$ is evaluated as in training.